meilisearch/documentation/reference/features/search_parameters.md

 ### Phrase search

-If you enclose search terms in double quotes (`"`), MeiliSearch will only return documents containing those terms in the order they were given.
+If you enclose search terms in double quotes (`"`), Meilisearch will only return documents containing those terms in the order they were given.
 This is called a **phrase search**.

 Phrase searches are case-insensitive and ignore [soft separators such as `-`, `,`, and `:`](/learn/advanced/datatypes.md).
 Using a hard separator within a phrase search effectively splits it into multiple separate phrase searches: `"Octavia.Butler"` will return the same results as `"Octavia" "Butler"`.

 You can combine phrase search and normal queries in a single search request.
-In this case, MeiliSearch will first fetch all documents with exact matches to the given phrase(s), and [then proceed with its default behavior](/learn/core_concepts/relevancy.md).
+In this case, Meilisearch will first fetch all documents with exact matches to the given phrase(s), and [then proceed with its default behavior](/learn/core_concepts/relevancy.md).

 #### Example